Irish Rebellion of 1798: Rebel ministers and priests

 In the spirit of reaction, between 1798 and 1800 at least 69 Catholic chapels were destroyed or damaged, mostly in south Leinster.
 It was not, however, the policy of the government to target the Catholic church.
-With Cornwallis and Castlereagh, British Prime Minister, William Pitt, was persuaded that, while the Catholic peasantry had been roused, the source of the rebellion had been Jacobinism, and not Jacobitism.
+With Cornwallis and Castlereagh, British Prime Minister, William Pitt, was persuaded that, while the Catholic peasantry had been roused, the source of the rebellion had been Jacobinism (of which the Roman Curia was itself a victim) and not Jacobitism.

-The Catholic bishops had been almost totally united in their condemnation of disaffection, and voiced no criticism of government policy of "the bayonet, the gibbet, and the lash".
+In February 1798, the French Directory had deposed and imprisoned Pope Pius VI and proclaimed the Roman Republic hardening the opposition of the Irish hierarchy to the republican conspiracy.
+The Catholic bishops were almost totally united in their condemnation of disaffection, and voiced no criticism of government policy of "the bayonet, the gibbet, and the lash".
 The ten or so priests involved in the fighting in County Wexford, were rejected by their bishop, James Caufield of Ferns, as "the very faeces of the church", and, indeed, none at the time was accredited to a parish.
 Two were killed, and four, including Roche and Murphy, were executed.
 Two priests were also sent to the gallows in Mayo.
 Their bishop, Dominic Bellew of Killala had served as president of the "committee of public safety" in Ballina but he satisfied Dublin Castle that his sole purpose had been to prevent rebel outrages.

 Pitt's plans, conceived in advance of the rebellion, for a legislative union had included a final act of Catholic emancipation.
-It was only after he had resigned in the face of opposition from the King and court party, that additional measures were thought necessary to secure the loyalty of the Catholic clergy.
-The government that had since 1795 endowed the Catholic seminary at Maynooth, now proposed that, in return for future episcopal appointments in Ireland being subject to Crown approval, that its graduates enjoy their own regium donum—that like Presbyterian ministers, priests receive a government stipend.
+It was only after he had resigned in the face of opposition to admitting Catholic to parliament from the King and court party, that additional measures were thought necessary to secure the loyalty of the Catholic clergy.
+The government that had since 1795 endowed the Catholic seminary at Maynooth, now proposed that, in return for future episcopal appointments in Ireland being subject to Crown approval, that its graduates enjoy their own regium donum—that, like Presbyterian ministers, priests receive a government stipend.
 But this too proved too much for the king, and Cornwallis was obliged to withdraw the offer.